Board effectiveness

 Research by Board Intelligence and Cambridge Judge Business School found that boards spend just 32% of their meeting time on strategy, and that half of directors are unhappy with their board’s balance of conversation topics.

-Writing high-quality board papers and reports
+How do you write high-quality board papers and reports?

 Research by Board Intelligence and the Chartered Governance Institute UK & Ireland shows board packs are getting longer, less valuable, and costlier to produce, despite 85% of companies now providing management with board reporting training and templates.

 This suggests that, for many companies, templates and training aren’t working, and the investment they’re making in board reporting is not paying off.
-There are several things organizations can do to tackle this and deliver high-quality board and management papers:
+There are several things that organizations can do to tackle this and deliver high-quality board and management papers:

 1. Align the board and executive team around what a good board paper looks like, so it’s clear what’s expected.
 Then provide constructive and consistent feedback to report writers to help them deliver it.